ananaue/BokehCategoricalScatter/README.md

-# Categorical Scatter Plot in Bokeh
+# Categorical Scatter Plots in Bokeh

 - Make categorical scatter plots in Python using Bokeh
 - Currently supports: